 The final product will be one a Power Point presentation to fellowship site staff, leaders and appropriate community partners during the last month of the fellowship program.
-Additionally, fellows will present to their cohort, the UW grant team, and Premera representative(s) during a weekly didactic session tentatively scheduled for 8/7/2024.
+Additionally, fellows will present to their cohort, the UW grant team, and Premera representative(s) during a weekly didactic session tentatively scheduled for 8/6/2025 or 8/13/2025.